WOOD ID POSTER:

 I COULD continue this trail of confusion until you felt that your eyeballs had been twisted into a knot, but I will spare you.
 This is the joy of common wood names.

-This plentiful and inexpensive common hardwood is very light and easy to work, with an even texture, but surface requires sharp tool to avoid a fuzzy/wooly texture and staining can be very blotchy (the end grain will suck up stain like a madman sucking on a straw) although it takes paint very well.
+This plentiful and inexpensive common hardwood is very light and easy to work, with an even texture, but surface requires very sharp tools to avoid a fuzzy/wooly texture and staining can be very blotchy (the end grain will suck up stain like a madman sucking on a straw) although it takes paint very well.

 my samples: